-For instance, if your condition won’t allow you to stand for a short period, then you should describe it in this section.
+For instance, if your condition won’t allow you to stand for a short period, then you should describe it fully.

-You must also include the medications that you’re currently on and its side effects.
-The side effects usually can interfere with your ability to work.
-For example, some medications can make you tired and dizzy, and it can definitely affect you at work.
+You must also include the medications that you’re currently on and their side effects.
+Sometimes, the side effects of your medications can also significantly interfere with your ability to work.
+If you fail to include this information, the SSA will base their decision on your medical condition alone.

-If there are things about your disability that are not discussed, the last section of the form will allow you to discuss the details that were left out thoroughly.
+If there are things about your disability that are not discussed, most disability forms have a “Remarks” section.
+In there, you can all discuss the details that were left out in the questions.

 As mentioned, you must give accurate and complete information about your disability.
-Reviewing the form twice or thrice doesn’t hurt, and it will allow you to remove mistakes if there’s any.
+Reviewing the form twice or thrice doesn’t hurt, and it will allow you to remove mistakes if there are any.

 Confused And Don’t Know How To Answer?